kai687/sphinxawesome-theme/docs/how-to/configure/includes/extensions.rst

 Bundled extensions
 ------------------

-The |product| bundles one Sphinx extensions that let you enhance your documentation.
+The |product| bundles one Sphinx extension for better code blocks.

 ``sphinxawesome_theme.highlighting``
    Adds the following highlighting options to Sphinx's ``code-block`` directive: